APAture 2025 Artist Bios

 Cristina Edwards is a multidisciplinary artist, writer, educator, and musician based in Oakland, CA. Born in England to a Filipina immigrant and a U.S. Navy officer, her work explores identity, belonging, impermanence, and the convergence of multiple cultural origins.
 Her current projects can be found cristinaedwards.com.

-Raychel (she/her/any) is a Bay Area movement artist of Asian American mixed-race descent.
+Raychel Hatch (she/her/any) is a Bay Area movement artist of Asian American mixed-race descent.
 Her creative world explores interconnectedness, identity, mental health, and community building.
 Her dance style is rooted in contemporary movement –drawing inspiration from street style forms.
 She holds a B.A. in Performing Arts & Social Justice and a B.A. in Psychology, from USFCA.
 She’s worked with the First Voice, dNaga Dance, Tracey Lindsay Chan, SanSan Kwan, and ODC's Pilot program.

 Zoe Mueller (she/her) is a Chinese adoptee from Santa Fe, New Mexico.
 For her solo project on Natalie Junio-Thompson, she will probe at the often uncomfortable but necessary labor in rebuilding oneself.
 To attend to our own Jungian shadows, we must confront the unconscious, rejected, and repressed parts of us.